-Challenge number Detail of challenge 1 Number of eligible pupils who are also on the SEND Register 24% of disadvantaged pupils are also on the SEND register - some with a high level of need - including 8% with an EHCP and an additional 10% with EHCPs either pending or due to be applied for this year.
-This can cause challenges academically eg in terms of their ability to learn at the same rate as their peers/retain information and also in terms of their self-regulation and learning behaviour within the classroom, which impacts their concentration.
-2 Social, emotional and mental health needs Our communication with teachers, parents and external agencies shows that some disadvantaged children require additional support for their emotional well-being and to navigate the social aspects of school life.
-Children who are fostered or have been adopted, those who suffer from low self-esteem, have difficulties with emotional regulation, attachment or have experience of trauma can experience significant challenges in the school learning environment.
-In some cases, parental social, emotional and mental health needs and family circumstances or relationships can also impact upon children's own anxieties.
-3 Poor attendance Our attendance data indicates that some disadvantaged pupils have very low attendance due to family circumstances (eg travel from a distance into school on public transport or due to health concerns or parental mental health issues).
+Challenge number Detail of challenge 1 Number of eligible pupils who are also on the SEND Register • 25% of disadvantaged pupils are also on the SEND register - some with a high level of need (12.5% with an EHCP).
+This can cause challenges academically eg in terms of their ability to learn at the same rate as their peers/retain information and also in terms of their self-regulation and learning behaviour within the classroom, which can impact their concentration.
+2 Social, emotional and mental health needs Our communication with teachers, parents and pupils shows that some disadvantaged children require support regarding their emotional well-being and the social aspects of school life.
+Low self-esteem, difficulties with emotional regulation, attachment, experiences of trauma and poor emotional literacy can provide significant challenges to learning in all areas.
+In some cases, parental social, emotional and mental health needs also impact upon children's own anxieties.
+3 Poor attendance 3 Our attendance data indicates that some disadvantaged pupils have very low attendance due to family circumstances (eg travel from a distance into school on public transport or due to health concerns).
 This has resulted in gaps in knowledge and caused them to fall behind expected standards in reading, writing and maths, as identified in recent school attainment data.
 The learning gaps created by their lack of attendance during the pandemic (in spite of being offered school places) have still not closed.
-4 Poor language acquisition and development Assessments made by teachers (including Baseline assessments in the EYFS) and external speech and language professionals indicate that some disadvantaged pupils enter school with very poor speech and language skills (3 in Year R this year) and continue to require extra support in the development of key language skills eg pronunciation, understanding of vocabulary, reading and comprehension.
+4 Poor language acquisition and development 7 Assessments made by teachers and external speech and language professionals indicate that some pupils require extra support in the development of key language skills eg. spoken communication, understanding of vocabulary, reading and comprehension.
 Lack of these skills provides a significant challenge across the curriculum from the outset but increasingly in later primary years, when the learning becomes more complex and reliant on these core skills.
 'The language gap is one of the biggest causes of underachievement in later life, especially for disadvantaged learners.'
 Marc Rowland (Deputy Director of the National Education Trust).
-5 Low attainment in maths Internal assessments from Summer 2023 show that maths attainment for disadvantaged pupils is often significantly below that of non-disadvantaged pupils.
-Percentages for those recorded as being below age related expectations were as follows: 43% in Y1, 43% in Y2, 66% in Y3, 50% in Y4, 75% in Y5 and 57% in Y6).
-6 Low attainment in writing Internal assessments from Summer 2023 show that attainment in writing for disadvantaged pupils is significantly below that of non-disadvantaged pupils.
-Percentages for those recorded as being below age related expectations were as follows: 71% in Y1, 43% in Y2, 44% in Y3, 67% in Y4, 100% in Y5 and 57% in Y6) 7 Lack of parental support and engagement and opportunities outside school Reports from our Home School Link Workers, teachers and pupil surveys indicate that some children have little or no support with reading/home learning outside school and the impact of this during the pandemic is still having an impact.
-This has caused large gaps in their knowledge and made it difficult to catch up.
-These pupils also do not have the same 'cultural capital' as other pupils which can impact on their understanding across the curriculum.
+5 Low attainment in maths Internal assessments from Summer 2022 show that maths attainment for disadvantaged pupils is often significantly below that of non-disadvantaged pupils.
+Percentages for those recorded as being below age related expectations were as follows: 43% in Y1, 70% in Y2, 33% in Y3, 83% in Y4, 62% in Y5 and 57% in Y6) 6 Low attainment in writing 3 Internal assessments from Summer 2022 show that attainment in writing for disadvantaged pupils is significantly below that of non-disadvantaged pupils.
+Percentages for those recorded as being below age related expectations were as follows: 43% in Y1, 70% in Y2, 67% in Y3, 100% in Y4, 75% in Y5 and 71% in Y6) 7 Lack of parental support and engagement Reports from our Home School Link Workers, teachers and pupil surveys indicate that some children have little or no support with reading/home learning outside school and the impact of this during the pandemic is still having an impact.
+This has caused large gaps in their knowledge.
+They also do not have the same 'cultural capital' as other pupils which can impact on their understanding across the curriculum.